awwyushh/md_compiler/README.md

 - [ ] Add support for small text
 - [ ] Add support for mark text
 - [ ] Add support for abbreviations
-- [ ] Add support for ruby annotations
 - [ ] Add support for subscript and superscript text
 - [ ] Add support for small text
 - [ ] Add support for mark text